Utilising Your Policy – Outpatient Cover

 Outpatient cover is a vital component of private medical insurance that helps you manage the costs of consultations, tests, and follow-up appointments that don’t require you to be admitted to a hospital.
 It’s important to distinguish outpatient cover from primary care (usually GP visits) and inpatient/day patient care (treatment that is required in hospital).

-Outpatient care is generally divided into two parts: the diagnostic phase and the post-treatment phase.
+Outpatient cover is generally divided into two parts: the diagnostic phase and the post-treatment phase.

 Diagnostic Phase: This occurs after seeing your GP (primary care) and receiving a referral letter to see a consultant.
 During this phase, the consultant typically carries out tests to diagnose the issue.

-Post-Treatment Phase: After receiving treatment, usually in the form of inpatient or day patient care, you attend follow-up consultations and tests to ensure proper recovery.
-These visits are considered outpatient care since no further hospital stay is required.
+Post-Treatment Phase: After receiving treatment—usually in the form of inpatient or day patient care—you attend follow-up appointments (e.g., consultations and tests) to ensure proper recovery.
+These visits are usually considered outpatient care since no further hospital stay is required.

 Estimated Costs for Common Private Outpatient Treatments in 2025:

 The following are approximate costs for common private outpatient treatments.
-These figures are based on industry experience and should be considered as general estimates.
-Costs can vary massively based on factors such as location, provider, and specific treatment requirements.
-The actual costs you encounter may differ, so it's important to confirm prices with the relevant service provider or insurer before beginning any treatment or starting a claim.
+These figures are based on industry experience and should be considered general estimates only.
+Actual costs can vary significantly depending on factors such as location, insurance provider, consultant, facility, and the specific treatment required.
+It is important to confirm prices with the relevant consultant, facility, or insurer before beginning any treatment or starting a claim.

 Rough Estimates for Common Private Outpatient Treatments in 2025: